Skip to content

 sourcestringSource directory containing Terraform configuration files

-versionstringVersion of Terraform to use (defaults to “1.9.8”)
+versionstringVersion of Terraform to use.
+Defaults to “1.9.8”.

-working_directorystringWorking directory to run terraform commands (defaults to ”./“)
+working_directorystringWorking directory to run terraform commands.
+Defaults to ”./“.

-environmentmap[string]stringEnvironment variables to set when running Terraform
+environmentmap(string)Environment variables to set when running Terraform.
+Defaults to empty map.

 variablesanyVariables to pass to Terraform

-Network configuration for the Terraform container.
+Network configuration for the Terraform container (repeatable).

-Volume mounts for the Terraform container.
+Volume mount configuration for the Terraform container (repeatable).

-destinationstringDestination path inside the container (must be absolute)
+destinationstringMount path inside container

-typestringVolume type: “bind”, “volume”, or “tmpfs” (defaults to “bind”)
+typestringVolume type: “bind”, “volume”, or “tmpfs”.
+Defaults to “bind”.

 bind_propagationstringBind propagation mode: “shared”, “private”, “slave”, “rslave”, “rprivate”